gazoscalvertos/Hass-Custom-Alarm/README.md

 platform: bwalarm
 name: House
 ```
-Your new interface can be used to modify your alarm.yaml directly.
+You can always configure your alarm using web interface or by modifying your alarm.yaml directly.

 The default password to access the settings page is: **HG28!!&dn**